Buildings and Efficiency

 Empty column

-Gas utilities are required to achieve annual energy savings of 1.5% each year.
+Gas utilities are required to achieve annual energy savings of 1.5% each year, with specific low-income energy efficiency spending requirements.

 Empty column